plforacle/heatwave-movie-stream-hol/setup-hw-cluster/setup-hw-cluster.md

 3. In the list of DB Systems, click the **HW-MovieHub** system. click **More Action ->  Add HeatWave Cluster**.
     ![mysql more actions add cluster](./images/mysql-more-actions-add-cluster.png " mysql more actions add cluster")

-4. On the “Add HeatWave Cluster” dialog, select the “HeatWave.512GB” shape
+4. Enable the MySQL HeatWave LakeHouse checkbox
+5. Set Node Count to 1 for this Lab Click Add HeatWave Cluster to create the HeatWave cluster

-5. Click “Add HeatWave Cluster” to create the HeatWave cluster
+6. Click “Add HeatWave Cluster” to create the HeatWave cluster
     ![mysql apply cluster](./images/mysql-apply-cluster.png " mysql apply cluster")

-6. HeatWave creation will take about 10 minutes.
+7. HeatWave creation will take about 10 minutes.
 From the DB display page scroll down to the Resources section.
 Click the **HeatWave** link.
 Your completed HeatWave Cluster Information section will look like this:
     ![mysql creating cluster](./images/mysql-creating-cluster.png "mysql creating cluster ")

 You may now **proceed to the next lab**